 Storing Mangoes:

-When you are ready to use frozen mangoes, thaw them in the refrigerator.
-Then, use them in your favorite recipes.
+When you are ready to use frozen mangoes, thaw them in the refrigerator and then use them in your favorite recipes.

-Mangoes can be used in both sweet and savory dishes.
-They are often used in pies, jams, and other desserts.
-Mangoes can also be added to salads, salsas, and other savory dishes.
+People use mangoes in both sweet and savory dishes.
+They are frequently included in pies, jams, and other desserts.
+Additionally, mangoes can enhance the flavor of salads, salsas, and various savory dishes.
+Also, you can blend mangoes with yogurt, milk, or fruit juices to create delicious smoothies.

 You can use mango juice or mango puree to enjoy the mango flavor without eating the fruit itself.
 These products are available at most grocery stores.

-Whether you eat fresh, frozen, or juice, mangoes can add a tropical touch to your favorite recipes.
+Whether you eat them fresh, frozen, or juiced, mangoes can add a tropical touch to your favorite recipes.

 Conclusion:

-Mangoes are delicious, wholesome fruit that may be consumed in various ways.
-If you want to grow mango tree, choose a variety that is suited to your climate, and make sure to water it at the base rather than from above.
+Mangoes are delicious, wholesome fruits that offer versatile consumption options.
+To grow a mango tree, choose a variety suited to your climate and water it at the base rather than from above.
 You should also remove any infected leaves or fruits from the tree.

-Caterpillars, mealybugs, and scale can be controlled with an insecticide or by hand-picking them off the tree.
+You can control caterpillars, mealybugs, and scale by using insecticide or by manually removing them from the tree.
 Mangoes are usually ready to harvest in late spring or early summer.

 To store mangoes, place them in a plastic bag and seal them tightly.
 Frozen mangoes will keep for up to six months.
-Mangoes can be used in both sweet and savory dishes.
+You can incorporate mangoes into both sweet and savory dishes due to their versatility.